jonnyboyC/ts-set-utils/README.md

 # ts-set-utils

-This library provides a small set of utility functions to Typescript / Javascript `Set` class.
-The ES6 `Set` has a relatively small api surface and this library fill some comment needs.
-Python built in set object as used as a guide for some comment method that be used on sets
+This library provides a small set of utility functions to Typescript's and Javascript's `Set` class.
+The ES6 `Set` has a relatively small api surface and this library fill some common set uses.
+Python built-in `set` object as used as a guide for some common methods that can be used on sets

-# Api
+# API

 ## Union